Master of Science in Cartography and GIS

 - Your Advisor, who is also the chair (or co-chair) of your Committee must be graduate faculty in Geography (or affiliated with Geography).

-- Your Committee must have a minimum of 3 members, two of whom must be graduate faculty (or former grad faculty up to one year after resignation/retirement).
+- Your Committee must have a minimum of 3 members, two of whom must be graduate faculty (or former grad faculty up to one year after resignation/retirement) and two of whom must be affiliated with the Geography Department.